 Related reading: "Understanding Is the Key to Teens' Erratic Behavior."

-Convert Power Struggles to Connection
+Convert Power Struggles with Preteens and Teens to Connection

-If a teen's attention is captivated by being the exception to the rules or by rebelling for the purpose of "being an individual," they can lose their internal compass to be happy and fulfilled.
+If a teen's attention can be captivated by being the exception to the rules or by rebelling for the purpose of "being an individual," they can lose their internal compass to be happy and fulfilled.
 They're not waiting for their next dose of praise; they're waiting for the next battle in an ongoing power struggle.
 Power struggles can become an addiction.
 Instead of practicing being true to themselves and what they truly want while also learning to be respectful of others, they form an identity around resistance to others.

 When this pattern gets fixated, children and teens only experience their impact as a result of opposing, not actually asserting their own unique talents and contributions.
 They miss out on the natural enfoldment of intrinsic rewards because they are too busy picking fights and proving to everyone else that they can't be controlled.
 Now, their meaning revolves around how thoroughly they can oppose others for the sake of proving their individualization.
-The result is often distance in healthy relationships and an alienation from community.
+The result is often distance in healthy relationships and alienation from the community.